 About the Artist:

-Black Belt’s 2011 Weapons Instructor of the Year, Julius Melegrito holds a seventh-degree black belt in the Filipino arts, in addition to a fourth-degree in taekwondo, a third degree in combat hapkido and a second degree in tang soo do.
+Black Belt's 2011 Weapons Instructor of the Year, Julius Melegrito holds a seventh-degree black belt in the Filipino arts, in addition to a fourth-degree in taekwondo, a third degree in combat hapkido and a second degree in tang soo do.
 Julius Melegrito is the creator of the Stix4Kids program, as well as the Philippine Combatives System and the Philippine Martial Arts Alliance, an international organization devoted to the self-defense systems of his homeland.
 He operates Martial Arts International schools in Bellevue and Omaha, Nebraska.
-For more information about Melegrito’s schools and organizations, visit PMAA.info.
-You can also order his 3-DVD set, Philippine Fighting Arts in our online store.
+For more information about Julius Melegrito's schools and organizations, visit PMAA.info.
+You also can order his three-DVD set Philippine Fighting Arts in our online store.